businessandyandthefeerex/businessandyandthefeerex.github.io/README.md

 Posts are organised by date by default, but they have a secondary organisation, by country/region/suburb/rating.
 This ensures that posts are automatically put into the right lists that filter through to the Browse by Region pages.
 You don't need to manually shuffle these pages each time you make a new post, it's all automatic as long as you put the country, region, suburb, and rating in the front matter of each post.
-If there is a new region or country you will need to run the generate_region_pages ruby script locally to make the folders and pages before pushing to the remote repo.
+If you make a post that is in a new region or country, new countries and regions aren't added automatically.
+You will need to run the generate_region_pages ruby script locally to make the folders and pages before pushing to the remote repo.
+Or you can create the manually if you prefer, but to save some time and a headache, run the script.